 This Aben Resources Ltd. profile is part of a paid investor education campaign.*

-Aben Resources Ltd. (TSXV:ABN,OTCBB:ABNAF, FRA:E2L2) holds three properties in premier mining locations recognized worldwide.
-Aben Resources is currently developing their flagship Forrest Kerr project, which is situated at the heart of the Golden Triangle region in Northwest British Columbia, Canada.
+Aben Resources Ltd. (TSXV:ABN,OTCBB:ABNAF,FWB:E2L2) holds two properties in premier mining locations recognized worldwide.
+The company is currently developing its flagship Forrest Kerr project, which is situated at the heart of the Golden Triangle region in northwest British Columbia, Canada.

 The Golden Triangle is a remote and mountainous area of the province which sits on the border of Alaska’s panhandle.
-Interest in the this area began in 1861 and mines have been operated there since 1918.
-In the 1990s, it was quite popular as the Eskay Creek and Snip properties became productive enough to inspire the region’s current name.
-While the Golden Triangle was previously quite difficult to reach, recent developments in infrastructure including roads and power lines have inspired new exploration initiatives.
-New infrastructure, alongside new discoveries in the area, higher gold prices, receding glaciers and maturing production are all lining up to point to a new period of growth and development for the Golden Triangle.
+Interest in this area began in 1861 and mines have been in operation there since 1918.
+In the 1990s, it was a popular mining destination as the Eskay Creek and Snip properties became productive enough to inspire the region’s current name.

+The Golden Triangle has historically been difficult to reach; however, recent developments in infrastructure, including roads and power lines, have inspired new exploration initiatives.
+New infrastructure, new discoveries, higher gold prices, receding glaciers and maturing production are propelling a new period of growth and development in the Golden Triangle.